 - They could lead to a job.
 When you spend several months working at one place, you get the chance to prove your abilities and network with established professionals, which could land you a job down the road.

 - They may count towards training hours.
-Your program may require you to log some clinical or training hours, and your internship may count towards them.
+Your program may require you to log some clinical or training hours, and your internship may count toward them.

 Which One Should You Pursue?